Efficient Fulfillment of Complex Transparency Requirements under RTS 27/28

 • Implementation of efficient publication mechanisms according to regulatory requirements

-Implementation of RTS 28 Best Execution Reporting
+Implementation of RTS 28 Best execution Reporting

 We support securities firms in the efficient implementation of all RTS 28 reporting obligations for best execution.